ibm-cloud-docs/databases-for-mysql/connecting-ibmcloud-app.md

 ```
 {: pre}

 The alias name can be the same as the database service instance name.
-So, for a {{site.data.keyword.databases-for-mysql}} service named "example-es", use the following command:
+So, for a {{site.data.keyword.databases-for-mysql}} service named "example-mysql", use the following command:
 ```
-ibmcloud resource service-alias-create example-es --instance-name example-es
+ibmcloud resource service-alias-create example-es --instance-name example-mysql
 ```
 {: pre}